Antauro Humala

 Antauro Igor Humala Tasso (born 29 June 1963) is a Peruvian ethnocacerist, a former army major, and nationalist leader.
+He has been the Leader of the political party ANTAURO since its creation in 2023.

 Early life

-Antauro Igor Humala Tasso was born in Lima, on June 29, 1963.
+Antauro Igor Humala Tasso was born in Lima, on 29 June 1963.
 Son of lawyers Isaac Humala and Elena Tasso.
 He is the brother of former president Ollanta Humala and the leader of the ethnocacerist movement Frente Patriótico Peruano.

 He studied at the Franco-Peruvian College of the city of Lima and at the National College of Sciences and Arts of Cuzco.
 He entered the National Agrarian University La Molina in the career of Agricultural Engineering.

 Military career

 In 1979, he entered the Military School of Chorrillos.
 He graduated from the 1985 promotion "Héroes de Concepción".
-He was head of the patrol in the anti-submersion fight in the 1980s.
+Afterwards, he was head of anti-insurgency patrol during the early Shining Path insurgency.
 He participated as a captain, taking part in the war operations in 1995 during the Cenepa War.
 He proved to be a capable soldier, and in 1997 he was promoted to Major of the Peruvian Army.

 Coup attempts

 Locumba uprising

-He and his brother Ollanta Humala had previously led 50 followers in the brief Locumba uprising (Levantamiento de Locumba) against President Alberto Fujimori during the dying days of his regime in October 2000.
+He and his brother Ollanta Humala had previously led 50 followers in the brief Locumba uprising against President Alberto Fujimori during the dying days of his regime in October 2000.
 After the assault, carried out when the Fujimori regime was in the midst of crisis, the rebel group toured the Peruvian Andes denouncing the illegality of Fujimori and claiming the "dignity" of the Peruvian Armed Forces, according to him and his brother, in the hands of military leaders corrupt.